 Although you feel that you are too busy to exercise or relax, if you think about the amount of time that you spend smoking each day, it may add up.
 Let's say you smoke 3 to 5 cigarettes per day- that takes approximately 15 minutes.
 If you smoke more than that, it's even more time.
 If you cut back on smoking even a little bit, you could add a few minutes of a stress relieving exercise, or a quick catnap.
 You can also try to add a few minutes of activity here and there to get you moving, which may help decrease stress.
 Get off of the subway one stop early, or take the stairs instead of the elevator.
-Check out No time for exercise for some tips.
+Check out No time for working out for some tips.
 Once you begin to get your body moving, you may naturally reduce your smoking, probably without even thinking about it.

 It's true that with a busy lifestyle there can be little time left over for exercise or extra sleep.
 Have you considered why your life is so busy and why you have so much stress?
 Perhaps there are changes you can make to relieve some of the stress.
 Some schools and employers have initiatives to keep students and employees from feeling overwhelmed.

 If you do decide that you want to quit, there are several resources available to help you along the way.
 Check out smokefree.gov for more info and support for quitting.

 In order too reduce stress and feel better in the long term, it's important to find what works for you and your busy lifestyle.